-John Brigagliano focuses his practice on cybersecurity, outsourcing agreements, data privacy, technology licensing, and contracts and commercial agreements.
+John Brigagliano focuses his practice on data privacy compliance, biometric technologies, e-commerce, electronic signatures, technology licensing and procurement, and cross-border transactions.

 Insights View All